The Bankrate promise

-Additionally, look at each provider’s rating from AM Best and Standard & Poor’s (S&P) for financial strength.
-A company with strong financial stability likely has enough money to repay its policyholders after a claim and is unlikely to go out of business.
+Additionally, it can be helpful to look at each provider’s rating from AM Best and Standard & Poor’s (S&P) for financial strength.
+A company with strong financial stability has historically demonstrated the ability to pay policyholders’ claims.
 Many insurance companies publish these ratings on their website.

 4. Compare quotes based on coverage

 When you purchase a home insurance policy, the rate will vary based on a number of factors that are unique to you and your home.
 Additionally, every home insurance company charges a different rate.
 Comparing quotes from a few providers for the same amount of coverage will help you determine which home insurance company is the cheapest for you.